gcapes/git-course-mace/_episodes/09-remote.md

 If we now check our GitHub page we should be able to see our new changes under the *Commit* tab.

-To see all remote repositories (we can have multiple!) type:
+To see all remote repositories (we can have multiple!):

 ```
 $ git remote -v
 ```
-{: .bash}
 {: .bash}